 This exceptional buttercream literally melts on the tongue.
-It is buttery-rich, creamy and smooth with a slight tang from the cream cheese and not overly sweet.
-Due to the adequate amount of butter, this special buttercream pipes beautifully.
-It pairs extremely well with white cakes, yellow cakes and chocolate cakes alike—especially Red Velvet Cake—as well as cupcakes, cheesecakes and other baked treats.
-Quite simply the Best Ever Cream Cheese Buttercream!
+Creamy and smooth with a slight tang from the cream cheese and not overly sweet.
+The butter ratio makes this special buttercream pipe beautifully.
+Simply the Best Ever Cream Cheese Buttercream!

 - Using an electric stand mixer fitted with paddle attachment, or handheld mixer and large bowl, beat butter on medium speed until creamy.